-Low attrition rate among key personnel and management resulted in an estimated forfeiture rate of zero in 2013, 2014 and 2015.
-If, in future, the actual forfeiture rate is higher, the actual amount of related expense will become lower.
+As of the dates of stock options grants had no data of attrition rate among key personnel and management resulted in an estimated forfeiture rate of zero.
+Subsequently, the actual forfeiture rate is higher, the actual amount of related expense will become lower.